 4. If a Trustee should ever find himself or herself no longer able to support the purpose of Davidson College as stated in the Preamble of the Davidson College Constitution, he or she shall notify the Chair of the Board of Trustees immediately.

 5. Historically, persons elected as Trustees have been active members of a Christian church.
-In openness to and respect for the world's various religious traditions and the variety of religious preferences among the graduates and friends of Davidson, the Nominating Committee and the Alumni Association may recommend persons for the office of trustee who are not active members of a Christian church but who meet all other criteria for serving as a Trustee.
-As part of continuing the historic commitment of Davidson to the Reformed Tradition of the Christian faith, the Nominating Committee shall insure that at least 80% of all elected Trustees are active members of a Christian church.
+In openness to and respect for the world's various religious traditions and the variety of religious preferences among the graduates and friends of Davidson, the Governance and Nominating Committee and the Alumni Association may recommend persons for the office of trustee who are not active members of a Christian church but who meet all other criteria for serving as a Trustee.
+As part of continuing the historic commitment of Davidson to the Reformed Tradition of the Christian faith, the Governance and Nominating Committee shall insure that at least 80% of all elected Trustees are active members of a Christian church.

 6. A Trustee who misses three consecutive regular meetings of the Trustees will be deemed to have resigned as a Trustee.